drphillgood/Titan-Esports-Stats/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [PIP](https://pip.pypa.io/en/stable/reference/pip_install/)

-## DETAILED DESCRIPTION ##
+## ADDITIONAL DETAILS ##
 - **run.sh** - This document is the main handler.
 It calls files from ```scripts/``` as well as handles some of the formatting.
 The script utilizes simple native shell tools (*awk, cat, paste, tail*) to remove uncessary data, arrange columns in a specific order, and create formulas/columns to manipulate data.
+- **scripts/codes.js** - This document is a container for tournament codes.
+Tournament codes are generated through [Riot's API](https://developer.riotgames.com/docs/lol) using the user's unique RGAPI key.
+Specifically for this program, codes should be included on a weekly basis (i.e., all codes for Week X will be placed in this file before running script).
+**scripts/credentials.json** - This document holds all the necessary credentials for [Google OAuth](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow).
+See link for specific details on how to handle this.
-- **scripts/google_write.py** - This documents handles where to write the data to.
+- **scripts/google_write.py** - This document handles where to write the data to.
 Since TES runs multiple leagues, this document contains multiple leagues (and can easily be expanded).
 Parameters are passed from **run.sh** for specific league.